nerdofmouth/agency-stack/docs/pages/components/preflight.md

 # Pre-Flight Installation Verification

+## Migration Notice (2025-04-20)

+> **Note:** As of April 2025, all preflight, prerequisites, and fix logic has been consolidated into the unified `preflight_check_agencystack` function in `scripts/utils/common.sh`.
+Deprecated scripts such as `preflight_check.sh`, `install_prerequisites.sh`, and all `fix_*.sh` scripts have been removed or replaced with no-ops.
+All installation scripts now invoke this unified check, ensuring idempotence and full environment validation.

 This component verifies that your system meets all requirements specified in the pre-installation checklist before proceeding with AgencyStack installation.

 ## Purpose